To be successful in any sport you’ll need the right equipment, below is what I use, have confidence in and a little about each item.

 Flippin medium to large worms, 1/4 to 1/2oz jigs, A-Rigs, Big Cranks and 6in swimbaits use the Okuma Scott Martin TCS Casting Rod 7’6″ Heavy.
 This flipping stick has tip that is a little lighter than you might expect and why I recommended it for A-Rigs, Big Cranks, 1/2oz or heavier Bladed Baits and Swimbaits.
 The handle section is shorter that the 7.11 making is easier to pitch to targets, this is a good choice for skipping baits under docks and hitting precise targets.

 Big Cranks and Yo-Yoing Traps use the Okuma Scott Martin TCS Casting Rod 7’11” Med Hvy.
-I purchased this rod just for yo-yoing traps at Clear Lake.
-After one day I fell in love with the rod, at 7.11 you can cast it a mile, get a solid hook set and it has and great parabolic action when you hook up to a big bass with treble hooks.
+I purchased this rod just for yo-yoing traps through the grass.
+After one day I fell in love with the rod, at 7′ 11″ you can cast it a mile, get a solid hook set and it has and great parabolic action helping keep those big bass pinned.
 This rod is a bit long for target fishing but if you want to sling a big crank, spinnerbait or trap on a flat, ledge or weedline this is the one.

 3/4 to 1oz Lake Jigs, Frogs, Senkos, Vibrating baits and big spinnerbaits use Okuma Scott Martin TCS Casting Rod 7’3″ Heavy.
 No rod can do it all but this one is pretty close.
-I got this rod for fishing hollow body frogs where it works very well but once I started using it I found it was really good for vibrating baits, spinnerbaits, big Senkos and jigs.
+I got this rod for fishing hollow body frogs where it works very well but once I started using it I found it was really good for vibrating baits, big spinnerbaits, Whopper Ploppers, Buzzbaits, spinnerbaits, 6″ Senkos and Football jigs up to 1oz.
 The 7.3 length works well for target casting and also good for distance.
-The rod has a firm backbone and flexible tip so if you throwing baits 1/2 to 1oz this is a good choice.
+The rod has a firm backbone and flexible tip so if you’re throwing baits 1/2 to 1oz this is a great choice.

 3/8 to 3/4oz lake jigs, 5in Senkos, 4 to 5in swimbaits use the Okuma Scott Martin TCS Casting Rod 7′ Heavy.
 Another great versatile rod, this one is similar to the 7.3 heavy just a little shorter and a little lighter.
-This one is a good choice for spinnerbaits, lake jigs, 5 or 6″ Senkos and other baits where you need a rod with a fast tip and fairly heavy backbone.
+This one is a good choice for spinnerbaits, spook style top water baits, lake jigs, 5 or 6″ Senkos and other baits where you need a rod with a fast tip and fairly heavy backbone.

 1/4oz jigs, 3/8 to 1/2oz spinnerbaits, square bill and medium cranks use the Okuma Scott Martin TCS Casting Rod 7′ Med Hvy.
 I like this medium action rod for fishing spinnerbaits, medium cranks and square bills.
 The rod has good action for fishing in around tight areas like docks and places you need pin point accuracy – the medium action does a good job at keeping fish hooked up on treble hooks.